Are you prepared?

 August 2026

-Consultation on a new code of practice on electronic and workplace balloting for statutory union ballots closed at 11:59pm on 28 January 2026.
+Consultation on a new code of practice on electronic and workplace balloting for statutory union ballots (closed).

 Government consults on draft Code of Practice on electronic and workplace balloting: how will it work in practice?